WardCunningham/Smallest-Federated-Wiki/ReadMe.md

 Install and Launch
 ==================

-These instructions are for the ruby/sinatra version of Smallest Federated Wiki found in this repository.
+These instructions are for the Ruby+Sinatra version of Smallest Federated Wiki found in this repository.
 The node/express version has been moved to the [npm module wiki](https://npmjs.org/package/wiki), and a corresponding [github repository](https://github.com/WardCunningham/wiki).